 - The Earth Section: Another really popular area, with several large slides and a huge sandpit.
 This is a place with lots of action with young and old kids tumbling all around, so keep an eye on your kids!

 - The Air Area: Our kids really enjoyed this part of the Kew Gardens Playground, especially the trampolines constructed in holes in the ground.
 You’ll also find giant pollen spheres perfectly shaped to jump over.

 - The Sun Section: The sun themed area of the playground is quieter and less filled with action.
 Here it’s all about sensing, with different shapes and structures to explore.

 Kew Gardens playground (aka Children’s Garden) in South West London is ambitiously trying to capture the four key elements of life: Earth, Air, Sun and Water.

-The play areas are matched with each theme, so in the Air Garden you can jump on trampolines and climb up in the treetops, in the Water Garden the kids can play with water pumps and enjoy the splash pool and so on.
-We think this is clever and really useful for children of school age to get a better understanding of the basic elements of nature.
-Younger kids will have a hard time getting these concepts and it will be all about the fun.
-On the other hand, they get to enjoy the sensing of a really wide range of elements.
+Different play areas are matched with each theme, so in the Air Garden you can jump on trampolines and climb up in the treetops, in the Water Garden kids can play with water pumps and enjoy the splash pool and so on.
+We love the concept and the level of ambition, but we also have to be honest and admit that we didn’t really have time to reflect and explain for our kids what the different areas represented.

-Overall the kids really enjoyed the Kew Gardens Playgrounds.
+Overall our kids really enjoyed Kew Gardens Playground.
 The facilities and play elements are top-notch, they felt safe and are well kept as you would expect considering the recent refurbishment.
 At the same time, a family ticket to Kew Gardens will cost you £40 for a family of four.
-Which means you should also be allowed to expect more than from one of the free playgrounds of London, like Diana Memorial Playground or Greenwich Park Playground.
+This means you should also expect a lot more than a nice free public playground like Diana Memorial Playground or Greenwich Park Playground.